Privacy policy

 Description and purpose

 The operator of this website uses the functions of CloudFlare.
-Provider is CloudFlare, Inc. 665 3rd St. 200, San Francisco, CA 94107, USA.
-CloudFlare offers a so-called worldwide distributed content delivery network with DNS.
-Technically, the transfer of information between your browser and our web pages is routed through the CloudFlare network.
-CloudFlare is able to analyze the data traffic between users and our websites, for example to detect and ward off attacks on our services.
-In addition, CloudFlare may store cookies on your computer for optimization and analysis purposes.
-The following personal data are processed: Information about visitors and/or authorized users of domains, networks, websites, application interfaces ("APIs") or applications of a customer, IP addresses.
+The provider is CloudFlare, Inc. 665 3rd St. 200, San Francisco, CA 94107, USA.
+CloudFlare offers a so-called Global Distributed Content Delivery Network with DNS.
+Technically speaking, the transmission of information between your browser and our websites is routed via the CloudFlare network.
+CloudFlare is thus able to analyze the data traffic between you and our website in order to, for example, detect and ward off attacks on our services.
+For optimization and analysis purposes, CloudFlare can also store cookies on your computer.
+The following personal data is processed: Information about visitors and/or authorized users of domains, networks, websites, application interfaces ("APIs") or applications of a customer, IP addresses.

 Legal basis

 The legal basis for the processing of your personal data is Art.
-6 (1) (a) GDPR (cookie setting) and Art.
-6 (1) (f) GDPR (processing for the purpose of analysis and defense against attacks on the services).
+6 Para.
+1 lit. a) GDPR (setting cookies) and Art.
+6 Para.
+1 lit. f) GDPR (processing for the purpose of analyzing and defending against attacks on the services).
 In the case of processing based on Art.
-6 (1) (f) GDPR, the legitimate interest lies in the secure and effective provision and implementation of our services.
+6 Para.
+1 lit. f) GDPR, the legitimate interest lies in the secure and effective provision and delivery of our services.

 Recipient

-The recipient of your personal data is Cloudflare Germany GmbH, Rosental 7, c/o Mindspace, 80331 Munich Germany, where applicable.
+The recipient is Cloudflare Germany GmbH, Rosental 7, c/o Mindspace, 80331 Munich, Germany.

 Transfer to third countries

-The personal data is transferred to the United States (Cloudflare's Headquarters).
-The transfer is subject to appropriate safeguards according to Art.
+The personal data will be transferred to the United States (Cloudflare headquarters).
+The transfer is subject to appropriate security precautions in accordance with Art.
 46 GDPR.
-For this purpose, we have concluded standard contractual clauses with the data importer.
-In addition, we are aware of our responsibilities and, to the extent necessary to protect the rights and freedoms of natural persons, we take further measures to ensure the protection of personal data.
+We have concluded standard contractual clauses with the data importer for this purpose.
+In addition, we are aware of our responsibility and, where necessary, take further measures to protect the rights and freedoms of natural persons to ensure the protection of personal data.

 Duration of data storage

-Data is deleted as soon as it is no longer necessary to achieve the purpose for which it was collected.
-In addition, the data will be deleted if you exercise your right to erasure pursuant to Art.
-17 (1) GDPR.
+The data will be deleted as soon as it is no longer required to achieve the purpose for which it was collected.
+In addition, the data will be deleted if you assert your right to deletion within the meaning of Art.
+17 Para.
+1 GDPR.

 If your personal data is processed on the basis of Art.
-6 (1) (a) GDPR, you have the right to revoke your granted consent at any time, cf. Art.
-7 (3) p.
+6 Para.
+1 lit. a) GDPR, you have the right to revoke your consent at any time, see Art.
+7 Para.
+3 Sentence 1 GDPR.
+This can be done informally and without giving reasons and is effective for the future.
+The revocation of consent does not affect the legality of the processing carried out up to the revocation.
+Further information on this can be found above in our data protection declaration under "Rights of the data subjects".
+In the event that the legal basis for the processing of your personal data is Art.
+6 Para.
+1 lit. f), you have the right to object to the processing of your personal data at any time in accordance with Art.
+21 Para.
 1 GDPR.
-This can be done informally and without giving reasons and is effective for future activities.
-The revocation of consent does not affect the lawfulness of the processing carried out until the revocation was communicated.
-Further information on this can be found above in our privacy policy under "Rights of data subjects".
+If you exercise your right, processing for this purpose will no longer take place.
+You can find more information about this in our privacy policy above under "Rights of the data subjects".

 Contractual or legal obligation